schlatterbeck/pgapy/README.rst

 is implemented in PGApack, in other cases returning a numeric value that has a symbolic constant in PGApy doesn't make much sense.
 The properties have the same name as the constructor parameter.
+There are Properties that don't have a corresponding constructor parameter, namely the ``eval_count`` property (returning the count of function evaluations) and the
-There is one Property that is no constructor parameter, namely the ``GA_iter`` property that returns the current GA generation.
+``GA_iter`` property that returns the current GA generation.
 In the type column I'm listing the Python type.
 If the type is followed by a number, more than one item of that type is specified (a sequence in Python).
 Some